carbon-language/carbon-lang/openmp/docs/design/Runtimes.rst

 .. code-block:: text

-    CUDA error: Error when copying data from device to host.
     CUDA error: an illegal memory access was encountered Libomptarget error: Copying data from device failed.
     Libomptarget error: Call to targetDataEnd failed, abort target.